Koproduktionslabor/the_end_of_the_internet/README.md

 # This Is the End of the Internet

 Interactive TouchDesigner installation with sound, driven with HTML branch narrative (~10 min).
-Visitors enter a digital dance journey exploring chakras through movement and sound.
+Visitors enter a digital dance journey exploring chakras through movement, images, text and sound.
 The work asks: can we remember ourselves as light, rather than a reflection?